djenebaa/djenebaa/README.md

 <!-- Hi there! 👋
-I'm Djeneba, a Software Engineer student at AdaTechSchool Paris.
-I am currently looking for an apprenticeship starting in October 2023, for a duration of 12 months.
-You can find some of my personal and team projects on my GitHub profile. -->
+I'm Djeneba, a Software Engineer student at AdaTechSchool Paris. -->

 <!--